NlGHT/dotfiles/README.md

     - Trailing white-space stripping on write

 ## Dependencies
 Please visit the [original dependency description](https://github.com/manilarome/the-glorious-dotfiles/wiki/Dependencies) because it's done very well.
-However, the base required dependencies are:
+However, the base required dependencies are but you kinda need the optional ones as described over on the origin:

 #### Base
 | Name | Description | Why/Where is it needed? |